neoseele/tiddles/README.md

 # Tiddles

-A ship'cat wonders around, and catching mices, or bugs. :)
+A ship'cat wonders around catching mices, or bugs. :)

 ## Build the image